 Pyramid Lake Museum & Visitors Center Gift Shop

 Open Wed-Sun 10am-4:30pm.
 Provides a moving history of the Pyramid Lake Paiute Tribe history and culture and of the lake and environs.
 The Center will also be having a special Arts and Crafts event just for Burners on Saturday August 23 from 10am-4pm.
 This will be an absolutely invaluable opportunity to check out and acquire some art created by Tribe members before heading off to Burning Man!

 Eagle Eye Charters

 730 Basin Road – 866-958-7688 – 775-574-0900 – 775224-9815 – map

 Open daily 6am-7pm.
 A very hospitable and knowledgeable crew providing both 2 hour (Anajo Island, The Stone Mother, The Pyramid) and 4 hour (the entire lake, stopping at various points of interest) tours on a 28.5′ bayliner.

 50 Highway 447 – 775-574-0467 – map

 Open daily 7am-6pm.
 Extended hours during Burning Man.
 The very last place for 60 miles to get gas and other supplies, so you might want to stop here!
-Also some food, ice, lake permits, other supplies, and ATM to be found here.
+Also some food, ice and other supplies, and ATM to be found here.

 Car Repair / Towing